thoughtspot/thoughtspot.github.io/_admin/loading/schedule-materialization.md

 7. Click **Update**.

 {% include note.html content="Refresh works only if it is scheduled in the refresh window set for the cluster (default: 8:00 PM - 4:00 AM).
-Only the start time of the refresh window is configurable." %}
+Only the start time of the refresh window is configurable using the flag `orion.materializationConfig.refreshWindowStartTime` which can be set to values such as \"12:00PM\" or \"01:00AM\" etc. Example: To set the cluster window from 2:00AM to 10:AM you can set the flag as `orion.materializationConfig.refreshWindowStartTime "02:00AM"`" %}

 ## Related Information